bajumar/Azure-Monitor-Logs/README.md

 This repo will contain everything related to Azure Log Analytics that I have learned and created (and have time to publish) - queries, tips & tricks, etc. If I see or do something that I think will be helpful to others, I'll try to put it here.

 Feedback and suggestions are always welcome.

+Disclosure & Disclaimer: I am currently a Microsoft employee, however, everything that I publish in this repo is my own personal work and of my own personal opinion.
+Content publisheed in this repo is not officially approved or supported by Microsoft.